CEQA Review, Uncategorized|

 Background

-To remain compliant, the City of Ukiah amended its local regulations in 2017 to implement Assembly Bill (AB) 2299, Senate Bill (SB) 1069, and AB 2406.
+To remain compliant with changes in State law, the City of Ukiah amended its local regulations in 2017 to implement Assembly Bill (AB) 2299, Senate Bill (SB) 1069, and AB 2406.
 Further amendments followed in 2020 to address AB 68, AB 881, SB 13, AB 670, and AB 587.
 In 2024, the City adopted Ordinance No. 1244, which relocated ADU and Junior ADU (JADU) regulations into standalone sections of the Ukiah City Code for greater clarity and usability, separate from the Low-Density Residential Zoning District regulations.

 Before 2017, ADUs were referred to as Second Units and typically required discretionary review and approval.
-Many Ukiah neighborhoods historically included accessory units as part of their original development patterns, in both attached and detached formats.
+Ironically, many Ukiah neighborhoods historically included accessory units as part of their original development patterns, in both attached and detached formats.

 State ADU laws are complex and frequently amended.
 Each legislative change can preempt portions of local ordinances, which must then be updated to restore compliance.
 In the interim, the City is required to process ADU and JADU applications through a ministerial (staff-level) process, as required by California Government Code.